grpc-ecosystem/grpc-opentracing/java/README.rst

 Client Tracing
 ==============

-A ``ClientTracingInterceptor`` also has default settings, which you can override by creating it using a ``ServerTracingInterceptor.Builder``.
+A ``ClientTracingInterceptor`` also has default settings, which you can override by creating it using a ``ClientTracingInterceptor.Builder``.

 - ``withOperationName(String operationName)``: Define how the operation name is constructed for all spans created for this intercepted client.
 Default is the name of the RPC method.
 More details in the `Operation Name`_ section.
 - ``withActiveSpanSource(ActiveSpanSource activeSpanSource)``: Define how to extract the current active span, if any.
 This is needed if you want your client to continue a trace instead of starting a new one.
 More details in the `Active Span Source`_ section.